can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

     (with-fetched-files #'print-string-names)))
 ```

-I use one or another printing funciton depending on what is produced
+I use one or another printing function depending on what is produced
 but the `with-*` function, it can be a plain list of filenames or a
 list of `<post>` instances or anything else and I don't need to worry
 about it at the generation step and have all the flexibility to do it